 I’ve put the next two tips as bonus tips for successful goal setting because they’re paid for tips.
 I want to share them because they will help but they’re not essential.

-One of the tips is a download I’ve created and one is a something I recommend from business friends.
+One of the tips is a download I’ve created and one is something I recommend from business friends.
 Please note I have included an affiliate link which means if you purchase the recommended product, I will receive a commission as a thank you.
 You will never pay more for using the link I provide.

 - Try Hypnosis Downloads.
 I absolutely love hypnosis downloads, they’re great value for money, they’re relaxing and most importantly I’ve found them to be really effective in helping to change behaviour and beliefs to support me.
 The download I recommend to support you to help with successful goal setting is Reach your goals.